 All homework needs to be returned for marking on time, so it can be marked before the next homework is issued.
-Homework is differentiated and challenging to meet the needs of the pupils.
+Homework is differentiated to meet the needs of the pupils.

 Please let your child’s teacher know if they are finding their homework too hard or easy.

 Each child’s progress is tracked each term to ensure action can be taken at the earliest opportunity if they need additional support or need more challenge.
 During the autumn and spring terms you will have the opportunity to meet your child’s teacher and discuss their progress, and then at the end of the summer term you will receive an annual report which will summarise their progress during that year.
-Teacher Assessment results are reported to parents/carers in accordance with government regulations at the end of Year 2 and Year 6.
 National test results and pupils’ progress is also reported at the end of Year 2,3,4,5 and 6.

 Religious Education (RE) and Assemblies

-SRE is taught through the delivery of Science, PSHE and some aspects of RE.
-Our SRE policy and curriculum enable pupils to acquire an understanding of their physical, emotional and moral development.
+RSE is taught through the delivery of Health and Wellbeing.
+Our RSE policy and curriculum enable pupils to acquire an understanding of their physical, emotional and moral development.
 Younger children learn about how they grow, friendships, keeping safe, families and feelings.
 As they get older, they learn about similarities and differences between people, stereotypes, keeping healthy, personal hygiene, and dealing with emotions.
 The topic of periods is introduced in Year 5 with support from the school nurse.
 The topic of puberty is introduced in Year 6 with support from our school nurse.
-Parents are legally entitled to withdraw their child from the SRE programme.

-Drug Education is taught through the delivery of the Science National Curriculum and PSHE.
+Drug Education is taught through the delivery of Health and Wellbeing.
 Our Drug Education Policy aims to develop the children’s knowledge and understanding of drugs and medicines.
 It aims to encourage pupils to make informed decisions and adopt a healthy lifestyle.
 Younger pupils will learn about medicines and as they get older they will learn about the harmful effects of drug use sometimes with lessons led by the local beat police officer.

 Additional Learning Needs (ALN)